kamalgill/flask-appengine-template/README.md

 -------------------------------------
 A few of the files in the source tree were uploaded (with apologies) to GitHub with extended attributes (notice the '@' symbol when running ls -al).

-To remove the extended attributes, use `xattr -rd` at the root of the src/ folder, use the `xattr` utility ..
+To remove the extended attributes, use `xattr -rd` at the root of the src/ folder.

 <pre class='console'>
 	xattr -rd com.apple.quarantine .